jerry3k/changedatacapture/CDC-REQS.md

 ## Task 3.
 Create a User Account
 Create a user account to use with the Oracle CDC Client origin.
 You need the account to access the database through JDBC.

+`cdc_user` was created in July for `GLSAGABO` for this purpose.
+But a new user with another name can also be used.

 You create accounts differently based on the Oracle version that you use:
 <!--
 **Oracle 12c, 18c, or 19c multitenant databases**